Do I have a right to relocate?

 If you move without the consent of the other parent, the court may require you to return with the children until the case has been finally determined by a court at a Hearing.

-For more information on interim relocation cases see our blog entitled Prevention is better than Cure – Interim Relocation Cases.
+For more information on interim relocation cases, where a parent has unilaterally relocated without consent, see our blog entitled Prevention is better than Cure – Interim Relocation Cases.

 When it comes to relocating yourself, your freedom of movement entitles you to pack up and go wherever you please.